 - Hide Filter - Specify if an option should be shown to filter the parent page instead of viewing the pop-up.

-- Params - Specify what parameters should be passed from the main page to the pop-up.
+- Params - Specify what parameters that should be passed from the main page to the pop-up.
+These will become filters that are applied to the popup dashboard and can be removed or de-selected like any other filters that are applied to dashboards.

 The “Tiles” section specifies the available tiles that may be added as publishers or subscribers of the channel.